A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Introduction

 The increased interest in and use of SAE methods from NFIs and their users has the potential for substantial benefits to forest management and monitoring.
-However, much caution must be taken when utilizing SAE methods.
-This is because SAE methods depart from a design-based estimation framework into a model-based estimation framework, where estimators must be evaluated adequately to ensure accurate and unbiased estimation.
+However, much caution must be taken when utilizing SAE methods, especially those of the model-based variety.
+This is because model-based methods do not have the same statistical properties as many design-based methods (e.g. design-unbiasedness).
+Furthermore, caution must be taken when implementing SAE methods from the design-based paradigm that only exhibit asymptotic statistical properties (e.g. asymptotic design-unbiasedness) such as model-assisted methods including the post-stratification and generalized regression estimators.
+For model-based estimators, and for design-based estimators with only asymptotic statistical guarantees, it is imperative to empirically evaluate estimators to ensure accurate and unbiased estimation.
 SAE methods may produce estimates and estimated uncertainty intervals that appear precise for some forest parameter of interest in a small region, but these estimates are only reliable if the underlying model has met the necessary modeling assumptions.
 Thus, without sufficient evaluation of modeling assumptions, SAE methods can lead decision-makers astray.
 Further, countless SAE methods exist for estimating a particular forest parameter of interest in a particular small area, but understanding the best SAE method to use for each particular NFI application is still an open question.
 Furthermore, empirically comparing and evaluating SAE models is an inherently challenging problem \citep{brown2001evaluation,rao15small,dorfman2018towards,tzavidis2018start}.
-While there exist many useful model-comparison tools for unit-level predictive models (for instance, cross-validation, or information criteria such as AIC and BIC), these tools are often of limited use for SAEs.
+While there exist many useful model-comparison tools for unit-level predictive models (for instance, cross-validation, or information criteria such as AIC and BIC), these tools are often of limited use for SAE.
 Sometimes we do not have unit-level data, only area-level.
 Even when we do have unit-level data, what we really want to assess are the area-level estimates, not the unit-level predictions themselves.
 In both cases, area-level direct estimates from the sample itself are not precise enough to be treated as ground truth for model comparisons; we cannot rely on checking whether the model-based estimate is close to the direct estimate for each area.

 \citet{dorfman2018towards} lists a ``Variety of Inadequate Methods of Evaluation'' for SAE, including ``(7) large scale \emph{simulation studies} from administrative, census or large samples---these can give useful insights but satisfactory extrapolation to the case at hand has to be assumed[\ldots]'' From the design-based perspective, such simulation studies are most straightforward to justify if they consist of repeated sampling from a real and relevant population \citep{lehtonen2009design, tzavidis2018start}, but a complete real population is rarely available.
 Alternately, simulation studies can consist of repeated sampling from an \emph{artificial} population \citep{alfons2011simulation, wieczorek2012bayesian, wieczorek2013empirical, templ2017simulation}, but this requires extra care to justify why the artificial population resembles the real one in the relevant sense: How can we trust that model assessment across samples drawn from the artificial population should be informative about model performance on our \emph{real} sample from the \emph{real} population?